jo-h28/Weather_Forecast/README.md

 In this software, the developer uses an API called `Open Weather Map`.
 This API is used to access informations about cities' current weather data, and/or daily forecasts.

 ## Packages
-- API : Classes containing methods to request data from `Open Weather Map` and store them.
+- API : Classes containing methods to request data from `Open Weather Map`.
+- DATA : Classes containing data received from API.
 - GUI : Classes containing methods to show data based on user's input, displaying city's weather information, graphic icons, search list and such.

 ## Features
 - [x] Search for a city/list of cities
-- [ ] Show the search result
+- [x] Show the search result
-- [ ] Show city's weather forecast
+- [x] Show city's weather forecast
-- [ ] Show more detailed informations of the forecast, such as temperature, wind speed, clouds.
+- [x] Show more detailed informations of the forecast, such as temperature, wind speed, clouds.

 ## How to compile/run
 TBA